rahul-gharat/dronahq-docs/docs/control-editor-ide/sample-controls-code.md

 So now we can bring the same look and feel of the preview screen to the builder screen as well.

 :::info
-we should never bring our event logics to the builder screen.
+we should never bring our event's logic to the builder screen.
 So let’s first build the same UI for the builder screen.
 :::